AdamQJSmith/Reality-in-Layers/README.md

 #### Layer Descriptions

 *   **Layer 1: Physical (L1):** The bedrock of mind-independent matter, energy, and physical law.
 This is the layer of mountains, moles, and molecules.
 It is the foundation for all other layers.
-*   **Layer 2: Interactive Layer (L2):** Biological systems that enable interaction with the physical world through sensory mechanisms and neural infrastructure, distinguishing them from inert matter and giving rise to consciousness in Layer 3.
+*   **Layer 2: Interactive Layer (L2):** The foundation carrying functions that enable subject-like interaction with the physical world, including sensory mechanisms and neural infrastructure, setting it apart from L1 and powering L3 consciousness.
 *   **Layer 3: Experience (L3):** The first-person reality of subjective conscious experience (the "what it's like" quality of seeing red, feeling joy, or perceiving a flowing river).
 This layer is profoundly shaped by the biological; a beetle, a bull, and a human experience the same physical river in vastly different ways because their biological makeup (L2) acts as a unique filter.
 While we can connect reports to biological activity, a part of this experience remains, at present, irreducible (contingent on future scientific reduction; currently treated as distinct for evidential purposes).
 *   **Layer 4: Constructs (L4):** The shared reality of intersubjective constructs that allow us to articulate and structure our thoughts through consensus formation and social constructions.
 This is where language, logic, mathematics, theories, and cultural norms exist.